werf/werf/docs/documentation/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 - [System modules](https://docs.ansible.com/ansible/2.5/modules/list_of_system_modules.html): user, group, getent, locale_gen, timezone, cron, and other.
 - [Utilities modules](https://docs.ansible.com/ansible/2.5/modules/list_of_utilities_modules.html): assert, debug, set_fact, wait_for.

-An attempt to do a _werf config_ with the module not in this list will lead to an error and a failed build.
+An attempt to do a _werf config_ with the module not in this list will lead to an error, and a failed build.
 Feel free to report an [issue](https://github.com/werf/werf/issues/new) if some module should be enabled.

 ### Copying files

-[Git mappings]({{ "advanced/building_images_with_stapel/git_directive.html" | true_relative_url }}) are the preferred way of copying files into an image. werf cannot detect changes to files referred in the `copy` module.
+[Git mappings]({{ "advanced/building_images_with_stapel/git_directive.html" | true_relative_url }}) are the preferred way of copying files into an image. werf cannot detect changes to the files referred to in the `copy` module.
 Currently, the only way to copy some external file into an image involves using the `.Files.Get` method of Go templates.
 This method returns the contents of the file as a string.
 Thus, the contents become a part of the _user stage digest_, and file changes lead to the rebuild of the _user stage_.

 Here is an example of copying `nginx.conf` into an image: